 Dr. Kotecha is also a consulting faculty member in the Computational and Systems Immunology program at Stanford University and advisor at StartXMed, a Stanford startup accelerator.

-His background and training include a PhD in Biomedical Informatics from Stanford University, a BS in Biomedical Engineering from Boston University and over 15 years of experience building analytic applications to address scientific and informatics problems in healthcare.
+His background and training include a doctorate in biomedical informatics from Stanford University, a bachelor of science degree in biomedical engineering from Boston University and over 15 years of experience building analytic applications to address scientific and informatics problems in healthcare.